andykuszyk/andykuszyk.github.io/README.md

 ---
 ## [Debugging phantom 400 responses](./2024-10-11-debugging-phantom-400-responses.md)
-I recently spent an entire week debugging an unusual situation involving unexplained, intermittent 400 responses to seemlingly well-formed HTTP requests.
+I recently spent an entire week debugging an unusual situation involving unexplained, intermittent 400 responses to seemingly well-formed HTTP requests.
 Throughout the week, I tried a variety of things to debug the situation, pulled out more than a little of my hair, and finally stumbled across the solution.

 *Published: 11th October 2024.*